szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 2231:** Give Dragon Disciples (Red) automatic access to all fire-based wizard spells and optionally increase fire damage by 5%

-This component gives Red Dragon Disciples access to all fire-based wizard spells by default.
-Additionally, it increases the damage of all fire-based spells by 5% for the Red Dragon Disciple.
+This component gives Red Dragon Disciples access to all fire-based wizard spells by default and a fire damage bonus of 5%.
 The latter is optional and can be disabled in the configuration file (the percentage bonus can also be configured).
+It will patch any dragon disciples that may exist in the game, adding these spells and bonus to them.

-Fair warning: the spell selection when creating the dragon disciple WILL NOT tell you that the spells are available already or otherwise offer any feedback.
-Just make sure if you use this component that you know that the spells are available already, so pick different spells during the character creation.
+**Warning**: the spell selection when creating the dragon disciple **WILL NOT** tell you that the spells are available already or otherwise offer any feedback.
+Just make sure if you use this component that you know that the spells are available already, so pick different spells during character creation.

-Lastly, this will patch any dragon disciples that may exist in the game, adding these spells to their repertoire.
-Currently, it only supports the dragon disciples that exist in vanilla (even if they were overhauled).
-Support for specific colors and metals of dragon disciple, such as the ones offered by ToF, might be added in the future.
-Most likely I only need to know the kit id of those kits to offer compatibility.

 **Component 2232** Make Called Shot directly increase ranged weapon damage, instead of adding 2 damage after the initial hit